AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 #### 4.1 Conda Environment

-We will follow the same first steps as in the [Windows Subsystem for Linux (WSL2) Configuration](#2-windows-subsystem-for-linux-wsl2-configuration) section, since we are goint to use a coda environment to manage the dependencies.
-Therefore, install miniconda following the [Miniconda instalation guide](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
+We will follow the same first steps as in the [Windows Subsystem for Linux (WSL2) Configuration](#2-windows-subsystem-for-linux-wsl2-configuration) section, since we are going to use a coda environment to manage the dependencies.
+Therefore, install miniconda following the [Miniconda installation guide](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
 After installing miniconda, create a new environment with the following command:

 ```bash
     # Create the environment